Skip to main content

 4. Pre-Allocation: Use pre-allocation to efficiently distribute large trades across accounts

-5. MMP Configuration: Configure MMP appropriately to protect against quote manipulation
+5. MMP Configuration: Configure MMP appropriately to protect against excessive quote fills